OSGeo/OSGeoLive-doc/en/overview/osm_dataset_overview.rst

 --------------------------------------------------------------------------------

 * Vector features are tagged with names and other attributes.
-* It is easy to create local extracts from the master planet-wide PostGIS database.
+* It is easy to extract local subsets of the data.
 * Data is stored as latitude-longitude WGS84 nodes, strings of nodes, and meta-features allowing for point, polyline, and area coverage.
 * Rich attribute tagging, often far more detailed than any other source.
 * A global repository of local knowledge.

-Data Sets
+Data Sets included in OSGeo-Live
 --------------------------------------------------------------------------------

 Denver.osm.bz2: